jmac122/OSRS-Dashboard/QUICK_START_TEST.md

 - **GOTR:** Should calculate ~200k+/hr
 - **Slayer:** Should calculate ~1M+/hr (Rune Dragons)

-### Test 4: Visual Elements
+### Test 4: Performance & Visual Elements
-1. ✅ All text is clearly visible (no white text on white background)
+1. ✅ Parameter changes are instant (no API delays while typing)
 2. ✅ "Recalculate" button appears when changing parameters
-3. ✅ Charts display properly with yellow bars
+3. ✅ Charts only update when button is clicked (not on every keystroke)
+4. ✅ All text is clearly visible (no white text on white background)
-4. ✅ Breakdown sections show formatted numbers
+5. ✅ Breakdown sections show formatted numbers

 ---